Victoria-3-Modding-Co-op/Community-Mod-Framework/README.md

 }
 ```

-### Progress Bar Syling
+### Progress Bar Styling
 Scripted progress bars can be styled with a color, a drift effect, and a target marker, all dynamically settable and unsettable.
 For more details, see the [progress bar documentation](/docs/Progress_bars.md)

-> **NOTE**  The following custom color styles still work, but have been superceded by the more advanced progress bar framework.
+> **NOTE**  The following custom color styles still work, but have been superseded by the more advanced progress bar framework.

 These work by setting specific variables in the journal entry scope.
 These will change which progress bar is displayed.
 Currently, the following variables are used:
 - `com_double_bad_gold_marker` -- replaces the journal entry marker in double_sided_bad with the marker from double_sided_gold